michaelmungaimaina/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

     Directory: 0x05-pointers_arrays_strings
     File: 7-puts_half.c

-8. Arrays are not pointers
+#TASK 8.
+Arrays are not pointers
 mandatory

 Write a function that prints n elements of an array of integers, followed by a new line.